aiokitchen/aiomisc/README.rst

 This is a simple thread pool implementation.

-Installation as a default thread pool:
+Setting as a default thread pool:

 .. code-block:: python